karansinghrana1/web_game/README.md

 The Connect Four game serves as both an entertaining pastime and a practical learning tool, with the potential for future enhancements to further enrich the gaming experience.

-## Embedding Video:

-To embed a video in Markdown, you can use the following syntax: